TomKrauss/pks-edit/README.md

 - the [PKS-Edit Manual](doc/manual/toc.md) describes, how to work with PKS-Edit.

+## Examples

+The examples directory contains several [coding samples](examples/sample.md) demonstrating the features of PKS-Edit when it comes to using it to edit files of a given supported type.

 ## Installing and Using PKS Edit

 To install **PKS-Edit**, you may use the provided `INNO` Setup based installer.